Teetwal: Maa Sharda Devi temple

 On 22 March 2023, Union Home Minister Amit Shah re-inaugurated the Sharda Devi temple in Teetwal, Karnah in Kupwara district, which is close to the Line of Control.

 The construction work on the Sharda Peeth base temple at Teetwal started after local Muslims handed over the land for the construction of a temple in 2021.
 They also remained part of the construction of the temple and its inauguration.
-The architecture and reconstruction of the Maa Sharda Devi temple was carried in accordance with scriptures under the aegis of Sharada Peeth, and the temple was inaugurated on the first day of Chaitra Navratri.
+The architecture and reconstruction of the Maa Sharda Devi temple was carried in accordance with scriptures under the aegis of Sharada Peeth, and the temple was inaugurated on the first day of Chaitra Navratri..
+The Kumbhabhisheka of the temple was performed by the successor-designate of the Jagadguru Shankaracharya of Sringeri, Sri Vidhushekhara Bharati Mahaswamiji in June 2023.
 A mosque is also being constructed near this temple.
 The Teetwal temple of Maa Sharda Devi was the base camp for Sharada Peeth prior to partition.
 The temple was destroyed by tribal raiders in 1947.
 Sharada Peeth is situated barely 40 kilometers from Teetwal.